HOGENT-Web/csharp/chapters/11/slides/presentation.md

 # Levels of testing
 How far are you willing to go?
 What part of the application are you going to test keeping in mind that integration tests take longer to run, which can be "Ok" for a handfull of tests but knowing that test suites of 1k - 10k tests are not uncommon in larger projects.

-1. Domain Layer
+- Domain Layer
-    - Can easily be united tested
+    - Can easily be unit tested
-2. Service Layer
+- Service Layer
-    - Can be unit- and integration tested
+    - Can be unit and integration tested
     - Does not test the request-response pipeline
-3. Persistence Layer
+- Persistence Layer
     - Meh, you don't own Entity Framework

+---
+### Headless testing
+# Levels of testing

-4. Server Layer
+- Server Layer
-    - Can be unit- and integration tested
+    - Can be unit and integration tested
-    - You can test the endpoints in your controllers and in fact the service layer and the domain layer in one go.
+    - You can test the endpoints in your controllers and in fact the service layer and the domain layer in one go
-5. Client Layer
+- Client Layer
-    - Can be unit- and integration tested
+    - Can be unit and integration tested
     - Unit testing components can be done with <a target="_blank" href="https://bunit.dev">bUnit</a>
-6. Client - Server - Service - Persistence - Domain Layer
+- Client - Server - Service - Persistence - Domain Layer
-    - Test the entire thing.
+    - Test the entire thing
     - It takes longer to run the tests
     - Gives most confidence but can be brittle

-> We're going with 6.
+> We're going with the last one.
 Testing the entire thing, however combinations can be used too and other approaches are not uncommon.

 ---
 name:naming
 ### Headless testing
-# You are naming your tests wrong.
+# You are naming your tests wrong

 Your tests **should** describe your system’s behavior in a way that’s understandable not only to programmers, but to **non-technical people too**.
 Test against obersable behavior and not implementation detials.

 Using the name of the function or method, is not very descriptive.
 Also think about renaming the function, the test name will not be renamed automatically...

+---
+### Headless testing
+# You are naming your tests wrong

 ```
 [MethodUnderTest]_[Scenario]_[ExpectedResult]